backstage/backstage/.changeset/great-islands-fail.md

 '@backstage/create-app': minor
 ---

-Change the log message to use appdir, it's more appropriate
+Change the log message to use `appDir`, it's more appropriate